christian-vorhemus/procedural-3d-image-generation/README.md

 ## How To generate the dataset

 ### Prerequisites
-Make sure the following software installed on your computer:
+Make sure the following software is installed on your computer:

 - <a href="https://www.python.org/downloads/" target="_blank">Python</a> >= 3.6 (including pip)
 - <a href="https://www.blender.org/download/">Blender</a> >= 2.83